 Jul 20 2018Written by Manektech Team

 Having a great idea for an app sounds intriguing, isn't it?
 You think about it, all day all night, but a fully fledged working app is still a dream.
 So, you decide to build it on your own.
-Keeping in mind, the fact that you are the sole financial supporter for your dream app, it is not advisable to hire a designer or developer (at the current moment) and start working on it.
+Keeping in mind, the fact that you are the sole financial supporter for your dream app, it is not advisable to hire mobile app developer (at the current moment) and start working on it.

 So what's the first step?
 Well, the answer is: Prototyping.
 Don't worry, if you are a newbie to this word or your design skills are not good.
 Let's focus some light on the essential points of prototyping a mobile app before we begin.